 • The compensation we pay to our senior corporate leaders, practice leaders and other key revenue generators consists of both fixed and variable components.
 The fixed portion is designed to provide steady income regardless of our common stock's performance, so that these employees do not focus solely on our stock performance to the detriment of other important business metrics.
 The equity and cash compensation paid to our senior corporate leaders, practice leaders and other key revenue generators through our LTIP is designed to reward long-term performance.
-For example, the RSUs and service-based cash awards granted under our LTIP to our senior corporate leaders (other than our executive officers), practice leaders and other key revenue generators vest in equal annual installments over a period of five years, the RSUs granted to our executive officers vest in equal annual installments over a period of four years, and the performance-based cash awards granted under our LTIP are linked to our performance over periods of at least one year.
-The proportions of salary, annual incentive cash bonuses, and equity compensation are designed to ensure that our senior corporate leaders, practice leaders and other key revenue generators are properly motivated without being encouraged to take unnecessary or excessive risks.
+For example, the RSUs and service-based cash awards granted under our LTIP to our senior corporate leaders (other than our executive officers), practice leaders and other key revenue generators vest in equal annual installments over a period of four years, and the performance-based cash awards granted under our LTIP are linked to our performance over periods of at least one year.
+The proportions of salary, annual incentive cash bonuses, and equity compensation are designed to ensure that our senior corporate leaders, practice leaders are properly motivated without being encouraged to take unnecessary or excessive risks.